What Services Are Available?

-The Extended Direct Care Service allows Take Me Home participants to “extend” their use of certain Medicaid Waiver and State Plan services.
-For example, more hours of direct-care service per month than is currently available through the Aged and Disabled Waiver and Traumatic Brain Injury Waiver programs may be authorized.
+Care Support provides Take Me Home participants options for Peer Support, Direct-care for Trial Visits, and Respite as well as the opportunity to "extend" their use of certain Medicaid Waiver and State Plan services for which they are eligible.
+This may include for example, more direct-care service per month than is currently available through the Medicaid home and community based Waiver programs.

 Take Me Home Goods & Services

 Supported Housing is independent housing in the community coupled with the provision of needed community mental health and support services.
-The Supported Housing service is available for Take Me Home participants transitioning from an Institution for Mental Diseases (IMD) with a diagnosis of serious mental illness, serious mental illness and co-occurring addiction, or serious mental illness and a co-occurring developmental disability.
+The Supported Housing service is available for Take Me Home participants transiting from an Institution for Mental Diseases (AIMED) with a diagnosis of serious mental illness, serious mental illness and co-occurring addiction, or serious mental illness and a co-occurring developmental disability.